Katyar Kaljat Ghusali (film): Production

 The film is based on a play by the same name, released in 1967.
 The original play had Hindustani classical singer Vasantrao Deshpande playing the role of Khansaheb.
 The play was revived in 2010 and the protagonists were played by Mahesh Kale as Sadashiv and Rahul Deshpande as Khansaheb.
 The classical singer Rahul Deshpande is a grandson of Vasantrao Deshpande.
 The actor Subodh Bhave was associated with the revived play and decided to make the film representation.
 Pushkar Shrotri also played the small role of Banke Bihari, the royal poet in the play.

 Bhave approached trio Shankar–Ehsaan–Loy to compose the music for the film.
 He also requested Shankar Mahadevan to play the role of Pandit Bhanu Shankar Shastri, to which singer–composer agreed.
 Mahadevan acted, sung, and composed for the film.
 The film marks acting debut for Mahadevan and directorial debut for Bhave.
 The film has retained some of the songs from the play, composed by Jitendra Abhisheki.
 Sachin Pilgaonkar was approached to play the role of Khansaheb.
 Despite being a Marathi language film, all of Pilgaonkar's dialogue are in Urdu.
 Other actors include Amruta Khanvilkar as Zarina, Mrunmayee Deshpande as Uma, Swapnil Rajshekhar as Maharaja of Vishrampur, King Vishnuraj and Sakshi Tanwar as Nabila (Khansaheb's wife).
 Vikram Gaikwad has worked as a make-up artist for the film.
 Prakash Kapadia who had written the screenplay for Bollywood films like Devdas (2002), Black (2005), and Saawariya (2007) has written the screenplay for the film and this is his first association with Marathi cinema.

 The film had a budget of about ₹8 crore, which included production as well as marketing costs.

 Soundtrack

 The film uses various songs from the original play, where the music has been recreated by the musician trio Shankar-Ehsaan-Loy.
-Some new songs have also been created to feature in the film.
+Some new songs Sur Niragas Ho, Shiv Bhola Bhandari have also been created to feature in the film.
 The song "Dil Ki Tapish" is based on the Keeravani raga.